Gargaj/Bonzomatic/README.md

 ![Screenshot](http://i.imgur.com/8K8IztLl.jpg)

-The tool was originally conceived and implemented after the Revision 2014 demoscene party's live coding competition where two contestants improv-code an effect in 25 minutes head-to-head: https://www.youtube.com/watch?v=-5P9rRUXaR0
+The tool was originally conceived and implemented after the Revision 2014 demoscene party's live coding competition where two contestants improv-code an effect in 25 minutes head-to-head.
+Wanna see how it looks in action?
+Check https://www.youtube.com/watch?v=KG_2q4OEhKc

 ## Keys
 - F2: toggle texture preview